 While you’re making preparations, be sure to arrange for someone to drive you home after your surgery and to help you out for a few days.

 Where Your Eyelid Surgery Will Be Performed

-Eyelid surgery will be performed in the Samuel Wells Surgicenter, our own state licensed Ambulatory Surgery Center.
+Eyelid Surgery is performed in the Samuel Wells SurgiCenter, our own state licensed Ambulatory Surgery Center at Obi Plastic Surgery.

 Types of Anesthesia

 Eyelid surgery is usually performed under local anesthesia—which numbs the area around your eyes—along with oral or intravenous sedatives.
 You’ll be awake during the surgery, but relaxed and insensitive to pain.
 (However, you may feel some tugging or occasional discomfort.)